MushroomFleet/ComfyUI-Custom-Node-Batch-Installer/README.md

    - Check if port 7860 is available
    - Look for error messages in the console window

+7. **Installation appears stuck**
+   - Check the output window for progress updates
+   - Look at the latest log file for detailed status
+   - Verify your internet connection

 ### Checking Logs

 If you encounter issues:
 1. Check the console output for immediate error messages
 2. Look for the latest `installer_*.log` file in the project directory
-3. Open the log file with a text editor to view detailed error information
+3. Open the log file with a text editor to view:
+   - Detailed error information
+   - Installation progress
+   - Final installation summary
+   - Completion status

 ## Security Notes